VoxleOne/Eletria/docs/beam_pair_energy.md

 ---

-## 🧪 Applying It to Your Two-Beam Model
+## 🧪 Applying It to Our Two-Beam Model

 Imagine both beams are focused on a point $\vec{v}$, and that each provides a spatially localized **electron density distribution**: